J-H-Freedman/website/about.md

 layout: about
 title: About Me

-content_title: About the Artist
+content_title: About Me

 prof_image: /images/profile_picture.png
 ---

-I'm a writer and multimedia artist with a background in animation.
-But over the years it stopped being that simple.
-I started programming a bit after 2020 which has snowballed into a profession shift.
-Ironically this has given me more time to write and draw since college.
+I'm a writer and multimedia artist with a background in animation, but over the years it stopped being that simple.
+I started programming a bit after 2020 and am currently pursuing data science.
+Honestly, I don't create much anymore and am currently reassessing what it means to be "an artist."

-In early 2023, I got into Ai generated art and found my niche in disturbing images using made-up words and embracing the medium's sludge.
-I dipped my toes in the Ai horror scene which I might revisit.
+I used to create a lot of grit and horror, but it has finally worn me down.
+What was my escape turned into a prison.
+So I'm taking a step back to discover what I actually *want* to make-- what I want to say.

-I'm currently writing several structured writing pieces as I search for my next 'big project.'
+So what to talk about in this site's "About Me" is a weird thing to think about.
+Until I have an answer, the site will have to speak for my self.